 If the e-retailer can monitor and understand what is happening in the digital world, it also protects everyone from risk.

-Fergus Campbell, Head of Communications at British classified site Gumtree, spoke at the summit about steps being taken to combat fraud.
+Fergus Campbell, Head of Communications at British classified’s site Gumtree, spoke at the summit about steps being taken to combat fraud.

 While Gumtree operates as an online marketplace, not an e-retailer, we take our customers’ privacy and security just as seriously.

-The company has dedicated policy, fraud, and safety teams, and a robust help centre.
+The company has dedicated policy, fraud, safety teams and a robust help center to this cause.
 It encourages users to report breaches and provides simple ways to do so.

-With ThreatMetrix we are able to utilise our digital identity network to accurately isolate and block potentially high-risk behaviour.
+With ThreatMetrix we are able to utilize our digital identity network to accurately isolate and block potentially high-risk behavior.
 Gumtree can identify and block new account creations that appear high risk and are therefore likely to be fraudulent.

 One of the biggest current fraud areas is “takeover,” where fraudsters target existing accounts to access services, said Mr. Lane-Sellers.